The Passport Program

 The Passport Program is a reimbursement program funded by the Ministry of Children, Community and Social Services (MCCSS).
 It assists adults (18 years of age or older) with a developmental disability in accessing services and supports within their communities.

-The next eClaim training sessions will take place on December 13th, 2023 at 12:00pm.
+The next eClaim training session will take place on July 14th, 2025, at 10:00am.
 Interested participants can register HERE.

 Support Provided Through The Program: